Bastardo Grape Variety

 Tinta Amarela has three Portuguese strongholds: Douro Valley, Dão, and Alentejo.
 Each region produces a distinct interpretation of the grape due to variations in terroir, climate, viticultural practice, and winemaking style.
 Exploring these differences can give fascinating insights into the state of Portugal’s wine industry today.

 Meanwhile, the palate will be medium-bodied, with crisp fruit, good acidity, and savory tannins.
-These are elegant wines custom-built to shine at the dinner table.
-They’re also designed to win over picky sommeliers in foreign markets.
+These elegant wines are custom-built to shine at the dinner table and win over picky sommeliers in foreign markets.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.